 In Chap.
 4 we will introduce with care, and explore in detail, the concept of "statistical equilibrium"-also called "thermal equilibrium".
-For now, we rely on the reader's prior experience with this concept.
+That exploration will lead to a set of distribution functions for particles that are in statistical equilibrium.
+In this section we will summarize those equilibrium distribution functions, so as to be able to use them for examples and applications of kinetic theory.

-If a collection of many identical particles is in thermal equilibrium in the neighborhood of an event \mathcal{P} then, as we shall see in Chap.
-4, there is a special inertial reference frame (the mean rest frame of the particles near \mathcal{P}) in which there are equal numbers of particles of any given speed going in all directions, i.e. the mean occupation number η is a function only of the magnitude $|\mathbf{p}|$ of the particle momentum and does not depend on the momentum's direction.
-Equivalently, η is a function of the particle's energy.
-In the relativistic regime we shall use two different energies, one denoted \mathcal{E} that includes the contribution of the particle's rest mass and the other denoted E that does not and is defined by
+If a collection of many identical particles is in thermal equilibrium in the neighborhood of an event $\mathcal{P}$ then, as we shall see in Chap.
+4, there is a special inertial reference frame (the mean rest frame of the particles near $\mathcal{P}$ ) in which there are equal numbers of particles of any given speed going in all directions, i.e. the mean occupation number $\eta$ is a function only of the magnitude $|\mathbf{p}|$ of the particle momentum and does not depend on the momentum's direction.
+Equivalently, $\eta$ is a function of the particle's energy.
+In the relativistic regime, we use two different energies, one denoted $\mathcal{E}$ that includes the contribution of the particle's rest mass and the other denoted E that omits the rest mass and thus represents kinetic energy (cf. Sec.
+1.10):